bkrien/SQL-Intro/README.md

 3. Add data to populate the tables
 4. Create queries to return records meeting specific criteria

+### Deliverables
+For this assignment, you will submit:
+1. A lab report
+2. The code that you use to build your database in the __Schema SQL__ window (this can be a screenshot or it can be copied and pasted into a Word document or text file)
+3. The code for two custom queries that you will write in __Task Three__ (this can also be submitted as a screen short of simply copied and pasted into a Word document or text file)

 ## Why It Matters
 SQL is one of the most common and most powerful ways to create, manage, and query data in a relational database.
 While most librarians don't need to master SQL in order to do their work, understanding how SQL works and, by extension, how relational databases are created, managed, and used is useful knowledge for those working in libraries or in any field that involves the organization of information.